 \section{Fields with operators and canonical $G$-tuples}

 As we have mentioned several times, $F$-iterative fields fit to the more general set-up of \emph{iterative $\underline{\mathcal{D}}$-fields}, see \cite{MS}.
-The model companions of the theories of iterative $\underline{\mathcal{D}}$-fields are analyzed in \cite{MS2}, however only the case of characteristic $0$ and only the ``trivial'' iterativity maps (see \cite[Section 6.1]{MS2}) are considered there.
+Model companions of the theories of iterative $\underline{\mathcal{D}}$-fields are analyzed in \cite{MS2}, however only the case of characteristic $0$ and only the ``trivial'' iterativity maps (see \cite[Section 6.1]{MS2}) are considered there.
 One could wonder whether our techniques may be generalized to include the case of iterative $\underline{\mathcal{D}}$-fields of positive characteristic.
-It seems likely in the case where an iterative system $(\underline{\mathcal{D}},\Delta)$ is the inverse limit of finite iterative systems $(\mathcal{D}_m,\Delta_m)_m$ resembling the ones given by Hopf algebra comultiplications $\mu_m:\mathcal{D}_m\to \mathcal{D}_m\circ \mathcal{D}_m$ as in Section \ref{secproco}.
-More precisely, our techniques may apply to such iterative systems $(\underline{\mathcal{D}},\Delta)$, where each map $\Delta_{p^m}:\mathcal{D}_{2p^m}\to \mathcal{D}_{p^m}\circ \mathcal{D}_{p^m}$ factors through the projection map $\mathcal{D}_{2p^m}\to \mathcal{D}_{p^m}$.
-One may wonder whether such systems exist at all (besides the ones considered in this paper).
-However, it is easy to see that each direct system of finite group schemes provides such a system, and, for example, \'{e}tale group schemes (corresponding to actual groups) would correspond to systems governing actions of groups on fields by field automorphisms. \\ \\ A geometric axiomatization of the class of existentially closed $(\mathcal{D}_m,\Delta_m)$-fields should not be very difficult, see Remark \ref{gremark}.
+It seems likely in the case where an iterative system $(\underline{\mathcal{D}},\Delta)$ is the inverse limit of finite iterative systems $(\mathcal{D}_m,\Delta_m)_m$ resembling the ones given by Hopf algebra comultiplications $\mu_m:\mathcal{D}_m\to \mathcal{D}_m\circ \mathcal{D}_m$ (see Section \ref{secproco}).
+More precisely, our techniques may apply to the iterative systems $(\underline{\mathcal{D}},\Delta)$ where each morphism $\Delta_{p^m}:\mathcal{D}_{2p^m}\to \mathcal{D}_{p^m}\circ \mathcal{D}_{p^m}$ factors through the projection morphism $\mathcal{D}_{2p^m}\to \mathcal{D}_{p^m}$.
+It is easy to see that each direct system of finite group schemes provides such an iterative system, and, for example, \'{e}tale group schemes (corresponding to actual groups) would correspond to systems governing actions of groups on fields by field automorphisms. \\ \\ A geometric axiomatization of the class of existentially closed $(\mathcal{D}_m,\Delta_m)$-fields should not be very difficult, see Remark \ref{gremark}.
 The crucial technical point allowing a geometric axiomatization of the class of existentially closed $(\underline{\mathcal{D}},\Delta)$-fields may require an appropriate generalization of Theorem \ref{chain}.
 The proof given in this paper seems to be too specific for a possible generalization to this more general context.
 However, one could have proceeded in Section \ref{secaxioms} differently, more in the fashion of \cite{K3} where Ziegler's notion of a \emph{canonical $p$-basis} is used (however we would get then Theorem \ref{fgeo} only for a limited class of formal groups $F$).
 We sketch this approach below.